APurples/cne-wiki/README.md

 - make a page about shaders []
 - make a page about custom settings []
 - make a page about states []
+- make a page about custom classes []
 - make a page about scripts []